junxzm1990/intel-pin/README.md

 # Prerequirement

-- Download source code of Intel PT
+- Download source code of Intel PT;
-- Replace source/tools/MyPinTool/MyPinTool.cpp of the native Pin with the one in this repo.
+- Replace source/tools/MyPinTool/MyPinTool.cpp of the native Pin with the one in this repo;
+- Copy source/tools/MyPinTool/syscallent.h to directory of native Pin;

 # Build